Pain and Glory: Production

 El Deseo announced plans for the new film in April 2018, confirming Antonio Banderas and Asier Etxeandia as leads with Penélope Cruz and Julieta Serrano in supporting roles.
 Rosalía's appearance in the film was revealed by her presence in the trailer, which premiered on 31 January 2019.

 In May 2018, Almodóvar was pictured researching locations in the Province of Valencia with cinematographer José Luis Alcaine.
 The following June, Fotogramas reported that a large part of the filming would take place in Valencia, particularly in the municipality of Paterna.
 The same month, Agustín Almodóvar, the producer of the film, posted a photo on Twitter of his brother, Pedro, on set, which was later followed by photos of Banderas, Sbaraglia, and Cruz together in screen tests for the film.

 Agustín Almodóvar announced via Twitter that filming began on 16 July 2018.
 The 44-day shoot concluded on 15 September.

 Release

-Pain and Glory was released in Spain on 22 March 2019.
+Pain and Glory premiered at the Cine Capitol in Madrid on 13 March 2019.
+That May, it made its international debut at the Cannes Film Festival, where it competed for the Palme d'Or and won two awards: Banderas for Best Actor and Alberto Iglesias for Best Soundtrack.
+It was released in Spanish theatres nine days later.
 It was released in the United Kingdom by Pathé and 20th Century Fox on 23 August, and received a limited release in the United States from Sony Pictures Classics starting on 4 October.

 Reception

 Box office

 The film drew more than 45,000 moviegoers in Spain on the Friday of its release, making it the most-viewed film in the country on that day.
 It was estimated the film earned €300,000 in its first day and €1.2 million in its debut weekend.
-By 12 September 2019, the film had grossed a total of €6.5 million in Spain, making it the highest-grossing Spanish film of the year at the box office.
+By September the film had grossed €6.5 million in Spain, making it the highest-grossing Spanish film of 2019.
 Worldwide, Pain and Glory has earned $36.6 million.